htcondor/htcondor-ce/docs/v24/configuration/writing-job-routes.md

     ```

 The `DEFAULT` keyword works for any job attribute other than those mentioned above that require the use of
 alternative names for defaulting in the CE.
-The deprecated syntax has no keyword for defaulting.

 ### Maximum walltime ###

-To set a default number of cores for routed jobs, set the variable or attribute `default_maxWallTime` for the ClassAd
+To set a default number of cores for routed jobs, set the variable `default_maxWallTime`:
-transform and deprecated syntax, respectively:

-=== "ClassAd Transform"

     ```hl_lines="4"
     JOB_ROUTER_ROUTE_Condor_Pool @=jrt